fusioncharts/dev_centre_docs/using-with-server-side-languages/django/introduction-to-the-django-wrapper.md

 FusionCharts Suite XT includes the FusionCharts Django wrapper that lets you create interactive, data-driven charts.
 You can create a simple chart using the FusionCharts server-side Django wrapper without writing any JavaScript code.

-In this section, you will be shown how to:

-* <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper#installing-the-fusioncharts-django-wrapper" class="smoth-scroll">Install the FusionCharts Django wrapper</a>
-* <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper#download-the-latest-fusioncharts-library-files" class="smoth-scroll">Download the latest FusionCharts Library Files</a>
-* <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper#creating-and-rendering-a-simple-chart-using-the-fusioncharts-django-wrapper" class="smoth-scroll">Create and render a simple chart using the FusionCharts Django Wrapper</a>
-* <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper#constructor-parameters" class="smoth-scroll">Use Constructor Parameters</a>

 ## Installing the FusionCharts Django Wrapper

 To install the FusionCharts Django wrapper, you would require Python 2.7 (or a higher version).
 To download Python, click <a href="https://www.python.org/downloads/" target="_blank">here</a>.